mostafa-amin-dt/langmem/docs/docs/guides/extract_semantic_memories.md

 )
 ```

+1. LangMem has two similar objects for extracting and enriching memory collections:

+   - `create_memory_manager`: (this examples) You control storage and updates
+   - `create_memory_store_manager`: Handles the memory search, upserts, and deletes directly in whichever BaseStore is configured
+   for the graph context

+   The latter uses the former.
+Both of these work by prompting an LLM to use parallel tool calling to extract new memories, update old ones, and (if configured) delete old ones.

-1. Here our custom "`Triple`" memory schema shapes memory extraction.
+2. Here our custom "`Triple`" memory schema shapes memory extraction.
 Without context, memories can be ambiguous when retrieved later:
     ```python
     {"content": "User said yes"}  # No context; unhelpful
     ```